thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 ### Exercise

 Imagine that same friend from earlier asks you, "Hey, what's this play business about?
 Why is that important?
 How do you do that?"
 Take a few moments to think about what you'd say to your friend.
-When you've decided what to say, turn and talk to a partner and share with them your thoughts.
+When you've decided what to say, turn and talk to a partner and share your thoughts with them.
 Since you've been sitting for a while, feel free to stand up and stretch your legs too.

 ## Reflect